wyang10/foodieland/README.md

 Once the local database has been created, follow these steps to run locally:
 1. Run Mongo server: `mongod --dbpath ~/data/db`
 2. Run client server: `npm start`
-3. Using your browser go to localhost: http://locahost:3001/
+3. Using your browser go to localhost: http://locahost:3001/ Website works on my local env good work!

 ## For simply Clone or Download
 ```terminal